 Chances are, you use a personal computer (laptop or desktop) for quite a lot of personal things: email, social media, banking, online shopping, and more.
-It’s also very likely that you use your personal computer for work-related things as well: working on sensitive company documents, reviewing business-related files and such.
+It’s also very likely that you use your personal computer for work-related things as well: Opening sensitive company documents, reviewing business-related files, and so on.

 Many of us do these things on a regular basis and without a second-thought of who, or what, might be tracking and monitoring every keystroke we make.

 Of course, we’re talking about keyloggers – the software that, no matter how it’s installed, can be used to record everything you enter via your keyboard.
 From credit card numbers to passwords and everything in-between, keyloggers can be installed and used for financial or personal gain.
 Fortunately, there are ways to protect yourself – and your data – from being recorded by this troubling piece of spyware.

 Because keyloggers can be installed onto a computer in a variety of ways, protection involves taking a variety of approaches to limit the possibility that one can be installed.
 These approaches include:

 Anti-virus is something everybody should have installed on their desktop and laptop.
 With all the free options available, there’s no excuse for not having it installed.
 And, while It’s not a catch-all solution, anti-virus works as part of a comprehensive protection approach against keyloggers by catching them before they can be installed on your system as the result of downloading an infected file or visiting an infected website.

 User education goes a long way toward the prevention of keyloggers and other spyware.
 For example – creating a policy of only downloading software and applications from trusted sources will go a long way toward minimizing risk.

 Also, if possible – find a web-based software solution that lets you avoid downloading and installing unnecessary programs or software from companies you aren’t certain you can trust.